gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 If other people can dispute a statement that looks like a feeling ("But I'm including you", "I understood what you said"), then there is a high chance that it's a thought.
-Genuine feelings like "*I feel sad*", "*I feel lonely*" are hard to dispute.
+Genuine feelings like "I feel sad", "I feel lonely" are hard to dispute.

 Expressing your feelings in a workplace environment can feel risky, because it makes you vulnerable.
 And in the tech world, it's still not